A recent article in the Atlantic details the new Kiev-based company, Luciding, that wants to be “the Netflix of Lucid Dreaming.”

 Are you ready for on-demand dreams?
 Choosing your experience and controlling your actions within that experience?

-Will, until everyone else is lucid dreaming, and I want to be one of the cool kids again.
+Until everyone else is lucid dreaming, that is, and I want to be one of the cool kids again.